thegreatkeej/Movies-ETL/README.md

 # Movies-ETL
-Practice:
+Practice with:

-##Extract: web scraping raw and partially structured data
+Extracting: web scraping raw and partially structured data
-##Transform:cleaning, parsing and comparing data from two different sources
+Transforming: cleaning, parsing and comparing data from two different sources
-##Load: creating tables in SQL with the cleaned data
+Loading: creating tables in SQL with the cleaned data